Storybook Testing

 CI Integration

-- Story coverage (
+- Storybook contract (

-build-storybook) -- Confirms the static Storybook site compiles without errors
+build-storybook) -- Confirms the static Storybook site compiles without errors across shared, admin, and client stories

 The built artifact is uploaded via actions/upload-artifact@v4 for review.